-Bloomington offers an Emergency Home Repair program improving safety and habitability for lowincome owned homes and mobile homes.
+Bloomington offers an Emergency Home Repair program improving safety and habitability for low-income owned homes and mobile homes.
 Community Development Block Grant funding is also available for owner-occupied rehabilitation.
 The City of Bloomington should apply for owner-occupied rehabilitation funding by CDBG in order to better help homeowners repair their homes.

-Faced with health problems and aging, some lowincome homeowners are unable to stay in their homes There is a lot of misinformation in both the mind of the public and in the mind of landlords about who is on Section 8.
-Many of the stereotypes of Section 8 recipients are that we are destructive, unlawful, unreliable etc. But, that's not us. - Thriving Connections Participant
+Faced with health problems and aging, some lowincome homeowners are unable to stay in their homes in both the mind of the public and in the mind of landlords about who is on Section 8.
+Many of the stereotypes of Section 8 recipients are that we are destructive, unlawful, unreliable etc. But, that's not us.